Using the 1957 Rolleiflex 4x4 "Baby" Models (Updated 2 January 2014)

 You can also get soft focus filters & close up lens sets.
 You can also get a B30 to 46mm, 49mm, or 52mm step-up ring to use normal filters.
 If you do, you can't use the lens shade and you might block part of the viewing lens.

 5. Focusing screen.
 The Achillesí Heel of the Baby 4x4 is itís poor focusing screen.
 Itís just a plain piece of ground glass.
 If you want to use your Baby on a daily basis do yourself a big favor and get a modern focusing screen.
 Screen technology has changed dramatically in the past 40 years.
 Now hereís the bad part.
-A Maxwell screen will cost you $150.
+A Maxwell screen cost me $150 in 2004.
 Yikes!
 I bit the bullet and all I can say is that it is a joy to use!
 The other drawback is that the waist level hood has to be modified to fit the Maxwell screen.
 If you are serious about changing screens, email me and I will send you all the details.

 This is the best upgrade you can get for your Baby Rollei!!!